APR vs. interest rate: What’s the difference?

 What’s the difference between APR and interest rate?

-There are a few things to keep in mind when you compare APR versus the interest rate:
+There are a few things to keep in mind when you compare APR and interest rates.

-- Some loans and credit cards may come with introductory offers, like 0% interest or APR.
+• Some loans and credit cards may come with introductory offers, like 0% APR or interest.
 Once the promotional period ends, the interest rate or APR might increase.

 How are APRs and interest rates determined?

-When it comes to credit cards, your issuer may decide which interest rate or APR to charge you based on information in your application and your credit history, according to the CFPB.
+When it comes to credit cards, card issuers might determine rates based on information in a borrower’s application and their credit history, according to the CFPB.
 Generally, the higher your credit scores, the lower your interest rate or APR might be.

 That’s true when it comes to loans too.
 But lenders might take even more factors into account, including things like the down payment and loan term.
 For example, the higher the down payment, the lower the interest rate or APR might be.